meta-pytorch/compile-graph-break-site/README.md

 Each graph break page includes a "Click here to add Additional Info" link.
 This link takes you directly to the GitHub editor for that specific markdown file (`docs/gb/GBXXXX.md`).
 You can use this to add further insights, workarounds, or examples that are not part of the automated registry data.

 Please ensure your additions are placed between the `<!-- ADDITIONAL INFORMATION START -->` and `<!-- ADDITIONAL INFORMATION END -->` comments to be preserved across automated updates.
+Note: There may be a ~5 minute delay from when you upload the additional information to when it shows up on the site, since it takes some time for the website to re-build.

 ## Local Setup and Development